What to learn from a few visible transitions' statistics?: Inferences from visible transition in bio-molecular systems

+where $\alpha\in (0,1]$ is the disorder factor.
+This factor scales the transition rates, effectively slowing or accelerating the transitions depending on the track position.
+As a convention, we have set the transition rate related to a back step \(W_{41}^{(q_{n})}\) to be defined in terms of the previous monomer's type \(q_{n-1}\).
+Apart from specific choices of the parameters, this motor has a nonequilibrium dynamics, evidenced by a net drift along the track.
+In ring topologies, we have observed that inter-transition times do not contain irreversibility traces, which is not necessarily true for the disordered case.}

-We now study how the disorder parameters \(\alpha\) and \(p\) of this minimal model affect the inter-transition time probability densities between pairs of repeated transitions \(\transR\transR\) and \(\transR\transL\), and alternated transitions \(\transL\transR\) and \(\transL\transL\).
-From the simulation of a molecular motor on a disordered track with four internal states, we observe in Fig.~\ref{fig:KLDivergence} that only the inter-transition time between alternated transitions is affected by different levels of disorder.
+{We now study how the disorder parameters \(\alpha\) and \(p\) of this minimal model affects the inter-transition time statistics of successive repeated transitions \(\transR\transR\) and \(\transR\transL\), and alternated transitions \(\transL\transR\) and \(\transL\transL\).
+From the simulation of a molecular motor on a disordered track with four internal states, we observe in Fig.~\ref{fig:KLDivergence} that only the statistics of inter-transition times between alternated transitions are affected by the degree of disorder.
+In particular, we observe for our example model that \(D[P(t \vert \transR, \transR) \vert \vert P(t\vert \transL, \transL)] = 0\) i.e. a symmetry relation between the inter-transition-time distributions of repeated transitions $P(t \vert \transR, \transR)\simeq P(t \vert \transL, \transL)$ which implies $\sigma_t\simeq 0$.
+As we saw in Sec.~\ref{eprunicyclic}, such symmetry relation is a hallmark of unicyclic networks whereas here we have effectively a multicyclic network with two types of cycles A and B. We expect the symmetry $P(t \vert \transR, \transR)\simeq P(t \vert \transL, \transL)$, which is already expected for the homogeneous case (\(\alpha = 1\), \(p=0\) or \(p=1\)), to be originated by the fact that different monomer types are just affecting the timescale of the jumps and not the internal network topology within each periodicity cell.